carlmontemayor/ALG-Coding-Challenge/README.md

 are there for me to test and make sure that the functions within the CheckPrice class are actually ran successfully.

+## Possible errors
+Although my program runs and it works from the assertions and actually running the program itself, I cannot control how fast the the HTML/CSS elements are actually rendered on the page.
+As a result, multiple runs of the program and unittests will help as the speeds in which to wait for the rendering of elements may vary.

+The possible errors that may occur include the following:\
+(1)Some of the elements are not clickable because they have not been rendered yet by the DOM\
+(2) For a similar reason, the pop-up footer that lets the user accept cookies may also not be rendered in time because it looks like (looking through the Chrome DevTools) that there is a Javascript snippet that prevents the click() function from Selenium from registering.
+I have tried various methods such as using the wait module from Selenium to ensure that the element is clickable, but the most secure way that I have found it to work is through finding the XPath of the span of the footer which allows me to use the click()

 ## Technology Used
 Languages: Python
 Frameworks: unittest (from Python) and Selenium